Leila Alcasid: Career

 In early 2017, Alcasid moved back to the Philippines, wanting to take her music career more seriously under the guidance of her father Ogie.
 She and her dad started composing music together, and Alcasid began taking Filipino language lessons, to better connect with her fans and grow deeper in her Filipino roots.
 Her dad Ogie also took on the role of Leila's talent manager.

 The media quickly took notice of Alcasid's return, and was announced to be part of ABS-CBN's 2018 Star Circle along with other young up-and-coming stars.

 In January 2018, Star Music made its official announcement that it had signed Alcasid under its label, and her debut single, "Completely in Love," was released on February 23, which earned positive media reviews.
 The official music video was launched on Myx Philippines and Star Music's YouTube channel on 18 April 2018.
 She released two more standalone singles: "I'm Not" on 3 August 2018, and "Someday Paradise" on 18 January 2019.

 In January 2020, Alcasid released the single "Better Weather", which served as the lead single of her first extended play of the same name.
 Better Weather was released on 7 February 2020 under Star Music's Tarsier Records.
 On 30 July, Alcasid released the song "Clouds" with producer Moophs on Semiluscent, the first extended play of Paradise Rising, the Philippines-based label of 88rising.

 Personal life

 Upon her 2017 move to the Philippines, Alcasid gained a massive Instagram following.

 Alcasid is reported to have always been open and comfortable with her modern family setup, as her mother Michelle van Eimeren had always maintained close friendships with both her father Ogie and stepmother Regine Velasquez.
-Alcasid currently resides with Ogie, Velaquez, and Nate in Metro Manila as she pursues her career in the Philippines while keeping constant communication with her mother's side of the family who are based in Sydney.
+Alcasid resides with Ogie, Velasquez, and Nate in Metro Manila as she pursues her career in the Philippines while keeping constant communication with her mother's side of the family who are based in Sydney.

-Since 2019, she had been dating rapper Curtismith.
+She began dating rapper Curtismith in 2019.
 In September 2024, Alcasid announced on Instagram that she and Curtismith were engaged.
 They got married on 29 May 2025 in Sydney.